MEET ELLEN

 When Ellen and Laura had kids, Ellen became a stay-at-home mom.
 They rushed to marry in the short window in which marriage equality was legal in California before Proposition 8 passed in 2008.
 Ellen continued her civil rights activism, joining the board of Equality California Institute in 2009 and helping the organization navigate challenging years in the wake of the marriage ban’s passage.

-When Ellen’s neighborhood was facing challenges and lacked a voice in City Hall, she stepped up again for her community and co-founded the Doheny Sunset Plaza Neighborhood Association in 2017, taking on the responsibility of advocating for 2,000 households.
+And when Ellen’s neighborhood was facing challenges and lacked a voice in City Hall, she stepped up again for her community and co-founded the Doheny Sunset Plaza Neighborhood Association in 2017, taking on the responsibility of advocating for 2,000 households.

 Ellen and Laura have lived in Senate District 24 since 1997, where they’ve raised their two children and an energetic dog named Miso and belong to Temple Israel of Hollywood.